h-mp/UnitConverter/README.md

 **Only the convertTemperature() method handles negative numbers.** In all other methods you must use numbers over 0.

 The convertTemperature only handles numbers **above the absolute freezing point** (-273.15°C or -459.67°F).

+### Errors

+1. **Conversion not available**
+  - Thrown when an invalid unit is provided for conversion.
+2. **Input must be a number**
+  - Thrown when the input is not of the expected type (number).
+3. **Input must be a string**
+  - Thrown when the input is not of the expected type (string).
+4. **Input must be an array**
+  - Thrown when the input is not of the expected type (array).
+5. **Number must be positive**
+  - Thrown when a non-numeric value or a negative number (for methods other than `convertTemperature`) is provided.
+6. **Temperature must be greater than or equal to -273.15°C**
+  - Thrown by the `convertTemperature` method when the Celsius temperature is below the absolute freezing point.
+7. **'Temperature must be greater than or equal to -459.67°F'**
+  - Thrown by the `convertTemperature` method when the Fahrenheit temperature is below the absolute freezing point.